Compulsed/blog/plan.md

 - [ ] Move compose into backend -- Buildkite CD (does not support microservices nicely)
 - [ ] Cfn-lint

-## Technical debt
-- [ ] EC2 key to log into bastion host in cloudformation

 ## Optional
 - [ ] Serverless CI/CD
 - [ ] Serverless Platform